jecki/DHParser/documentation_src/manuals/05_testing.rst

 first instance by looking for the same line and column in the earlier part of the log.)
 Still, looking at the parsing-log helps to find and understand the causes of unexpected parser-behavior, quickly.

+..
+TIP:: Parsing-logs are by default only generated for failed test.
+    In case you'd like to see the parsing-log for a successful test, a simple trick is to flip the type of the test from "match" to "fail" in the .ini-file or vice versa.

+    The test with the flipped type will then be reported as a failure, but the parsing-log is just the same as if it was a success.
+Once, you have seen the log, you can flip the type back again to get a correct test-report.

 Development-Workflows